 Even if you’re tracking lead volume and you’ve worked out how to distinguish conversions by channel, there’s another issue at play.

 While you might be excited to see 2,000 new leads for sales from your PPC campaign, your sales team could be lamenting because they’re not a good fit for your product.

-Web visitors don’t land on a site and convert right away.
+After all, web visitors don’t land on a site and convert right away.
 And who’s to say that, while your PPC ad isn’t converting new leads right away, that it doesn’t influence any leads at all?